CSHS-CWRA/RavenPy/docs/installation.rst

 ----------------------------

 For many reasons, we recommend using a `Conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ to work with the full RavenPy installation.
-This implementation is able to manage the harder-to-install GIS dependencies,like `GDAL`.
+This implementation is able to manage the harder-to-install GIS dependencies, like `GDAL`.

 Begin by creating an environment:

 .. code-block:: console